Android Non Root

 6. Input the pairing code in the notification of Shizuku.

 8. Back to Shizuku and tap Start in Start via Wireless debugging block.
-You all see Shizuku is running on the top of the interface of Shizuku.
+You all see Shizuku is running on the top of the app interface of Shizuku.

-Use Shizuku in a Terminal Application for the First Time (Termux for Example)
+Use Shizuku in a Terminal Application for the First Time

 1. Tap Use Shizuku in terminal applications in Shizuku and export files rish and rish_shizuku.dex to somewhere on your phone.